ricardokleinklein/ricardokleinklein.github.io/_posts/2020-08-02-thoughts-on-gpt3.md

 ![Pure text against combined textual and visual information](/images/gpt3/ani.png){: .center-image }

-In spite of the text being quite specific about the location and main characteristics of Ani, it is totally unsufficient for our minds to build an accurate representation of it in our minds.
+In spite of the text being quite specific about the location and main characteristics of Ani, it is totally unsufficient to build an accurate representation of it in our minds.
 Nonetheless, the moment you see the attached image, you make a far more realistic mental model of Ani right away.
 I am pretty sure that multimodality is the path to follow if we really want to design richer learning setups.

 Last but not least, evaluating translation between languages with a radically different grammar (EN-CH for instance) or low-resource languages (languages with but a few samples to train on such as most African languages) would be a nice contribution, not only within academia but also with direct practical applications.